microsoft/vsts-extension-color-control/details.md

 # How to get started
 ## Visual Studio Team Services

-1. Navigate to your work item form customization page and add a Color Form Control.
+Navigate to your work item form customization page and add a color picklist control.

 ![Layout Customization](img/layoutCustomization.png)

-2. Edit the control so it can use the right field, labels, and colors.
+Edit the control so it can use the right field, labels, and colors.

 ![Configuration](img/configuration.png)